If you're a first-year undergraduate, we have a range of rooms available across multiple colleges to suit your budget.

 - Band 1 rooms are our value option, you may share facilities such as your kitchen with a few more people than other price bands.

 - Band 2 rooms are often in some of our original accommodation.
 You'll share facilities with a few more people than bands 3 and 4.

-- Band 3 rooms are our most common type.
-They're newer or more recently refurbished than band 1 or 2 rooms and facilities are shared with fewer people.
+- Band 3 rooms are our most common room type.
+They are often newer or more recently refurbished than band 1 or 2 rooms and facilities are shared with fewer people.

-- Band 4 rooms all have larger (3/4) size beds, a TV (with license) and sofas in shared kitchen areas.
-If you're in a shared bathroom, you'll share with the fewest amount of other students.
+- Band 4 rooms all have a TV (with license) and sofas in shared kitchen areas.
+If you're in a shared bathroom, you'll share with the fewest number of other students.